yafw/docs/ideas.md

 - It will not be intended for small embedded systems (think typical OpenWRT devices)
   - It's fine if it works, but should not limit design choices and small embedded devices are not in the scope of this project
   - Focus is on being installed on native x86 64bit hardware with >4Gb memory, or running it as a VM
+    - ARM64 might work, but not a focus initially
+    - Mostly down to which architectures the Linux Kernel / Dotnet / Rust supports.
   - That is not to say resources should be wasted, but the focus should be on speed (network/appliance services), not on minimizing resource usage (cpu/mem)

 - Supporting a "Central" appliance, that can manage multiple sites